sanatehreem1/HistoryGame/README.md

 The frontend is built using **HTML, CSS, and JavaScript**, with a focus on clarity, accessibility, and student engagement.

-### Key Features
+### Pages

-- Login page
+- Login / Register
 - Intro narrative page
-- Navigation bar with fact file dropdown
+- Fact file pages
-- Riddle and question pages
+- Wife picker (final guess)
-- Final reveal screen
+- Result feedback screens

-Fact files are accessible at any time to support learning **without breaking the mystery**.
+Fact files are accessible at any time during gameplay to support learning **without breaking narrative immersion**.

 ---